BU-ISCIII/iskylims/README.md

 ## Installation and usage
 For installation and usage instructions please refer to the [wiki](https://github.com/BU-ISCIII/iSkyLIMS/wiki).
 For any problems or bug reporting please post us an [issue](https://github.com/BU-ISCIII/iSkyLIMS/issues)

+## Download VM with iSkyLIMS
+To start using iSkyLIMS you can download the VM on this link (sftp://sftpbioinfo.isciii.es:50122)